You should check with each department to find out whether they provide or require a specific template for submission.

 2. Research overview

 You should provide a short overview of your research: the key issue(s) that you wish to investigate, and why these are important.
 You should state why you have chosen to apply to the department.
-If you wish, you can refer to the research areas and priorities of a particular research grouping or supervisor.
+If you wish, you can refer to the research areas and priorities of a particular research group or supervisor.

 3. Research context